Instructor: Dr. Thomas R. Holtz, Jr.

 Learning Outcomes: By the end of the semester, every student should be able to:

-Themes: This course examines how scientists study the age, environments, evolution, origin, biology, behavior, and extinction of dinosaurs and the other inhabitants of their world.
+Course Themes: This course examines how scientists study the age, environments, evolution, origin, biology, behavior, and extinction of dinosaurs and the other inhabitants of their world.
 Over this time we will explore several big themes:

 Communication in this course will primarily be by means of the ELMS Inbox email system.
 In cases of inclement weather or other unexpected emergencies, the University may close.
 Please consult the University main webpage or call 301-405-7669 (SNOW) to confirm such cancellations.
 Dr. Holtz will contact students via ELMS in order to inform them concerning delays of due dates for projects to be handed in or for exams: typically these will be shifted until the next available class date.

-NOTE: As part of the nature of the course, there will be a lot of memorization (less than a foreign language class, but more than that found in more mathematically-oriented introductory science classes).
+Memorization: As part of the nature of the course, there will be a lot of memorization (less than a foreign language class, but more than that found in more mathematically-oriented introductory science classes).
 This will include lots of anatomical, geological, and paleontological terms, as well as evolutionary and temporal relationships.
 If you have difficulty memorizing, this may not be the class for you.
 Also, if there are words or concepts with which you are not familiar, feel free to ask Dr. Holtz (in class, after class, over email, etc.) for an explanation or clarification.

-Copyright © 2017 Thomas R. Holtz, Jr. as to this syllabus, all lectures, and all written material provided in this course.
+Copyright © 2020 Thomas R. Holtz, Jr. as to this syllabus, all lectures, and all written material provided in this course.
 Students are prohibited from copying and selling course materials, from selling lecture notes, and from being paid to take lecture notes without the express written permission of the professor teaching this course.
 Violations of this prohibition will be treated as violations of the University Honors Code and reported and dealt with accordingly.

 For a formatted printable copy of the complete syllabus, click here.